 Failure to plan for non-functional tests can result in the discovery of serious, sometimes disastrous, quality problems in a system after release.
 However, many types of non-functional tests are expensive so our Test Manager must select which non-functional tests to perform based on risk and constraints.
-In addition, there are many different types of non-functional tests, some of which might not be appropriate to a given application.
+In addition, there are many different types of Functional And Non Functional Testing, some of which might not be appropriate to a given application.
+Here’s a breakdown of a good management process.

 If our Test Manager may not have sufficient expertise to handle all the planning considerations, the Test Manager needs to delegate some of the test planning responsibilities to our Technical Test Analysts (and in some cases Test Analysts) assigned to the non-functional testing activities.